You can now go on holiday to Madeira with TUI, and we expect to be able to take you to mainland Portugal soon.

 |Car hire||Permitted, but hire car capacity is reduced to two thirds of the usual maximum vehicle capacity.|

-For more information, take a look at the Foreign and Commonwealth Office (FCO) advice on travelling to Portugal.
+For more information, take a look at the Foreign, Commonwealth & Development Office (FCDO) advice on travelling to Portugal.